Shubhmeep/Schedulely/README.md

-# gym
+# Schedulely

-A new Flutter project.
+A new Flutter based Scheduling application project created using Firebase as backend.

 ## Getting Started